Va1K1R1/senti_mate/.junie/guidelines.md

 - Use connection pooling (HikariCP is included with Spring Boot)
 - Use indexes for frequently queried columns
 - Consider using a migration tool like Flyway or Liquibase for database schema changes

+## API Documentation

+### Available APIs
+The project uses the following external APIs:

+#### Samsung Health SDK Web API
+For health data integration, refer to the detailed documentation in `api_doc.md` which includes:
+- Authentication flow using OAuth 2.0
+- Endpoints for retrieving step count, heart rate, sleep, and exercise data
+- Example requests and responses
+- Java/Spring Boot implementation examples

+#### OpenAI ChatGPT API
+For emotion analysis and personalized wellness advice, refer to the detailed documentation in `api_doc.md` which includes:
+- Authentication using API keys
+- Chat Completions API usage
+- Prompt engineering for health diary analysis
+- Java/Spring Boot implementation examples
+- Token usage optimization techniques

+For complete API implementation details, code examples, and best practices, please refer to the comprehensive documentation in `api_doc.md`.